KiClaudia/greeniguana/README.md

 Made graph in AggFigures for agglutination effect on treatment groups

 # 7/20/2022
-Added significane ** to agglutination line graphs
+Added significane ** to agglutination line graphs.

+New script LysFigures in sugarLPS_figures.
+Line graph made for main effect of LPS on second challenge for Lysis. line graph made for main time effect second challenge lysis